The Best 17 At-Home Chemical Peels That Give Professional-Grade Results

 Is an At-Home Chemical Peel Safe?

-Let us preface this by saying that using a professional-grade product at home is unsafe—those high intensity acids should *only* be used by doctors.
-“Due to a wave of how-to YouTube videos and consumer accessibility to professional products through vendors like Amazon, I am seeing more and more instances of serious damage done to skin—all in a patient's own bathroom," says Dr. Dennis Gross, board-certified dermatologist and founder of Dr. Dennis Gross Skincare.
+“Due to a wave of how-to YouTube videos and consumer accessibility and professional products available through vendors like Amazon, I am seeing more and more instances of serious damage done to skin—all in a patient's own bathroom," says Dr. Dennis Gross, board-certified dermatologist and founder of Dr. Dennis Gross Skincare.
 "Higher concentrations of acid must be administered by a licensed professional; they can damage skin if they're not neutralized properly."
-That said, using a peel pad, mask, or serum that is specifically designed for at-home use is a-ok
+That said, using a peel pad, mask, or serum specifically designed for at-home use is a-OK

 The Best At-Home Chemical Peels